wingersonMJ/batch_randomization/README.md

 2. Internal controls, either pooled or unpooled, are included on every plate to quanitfy differences between plates.
 3. **Batch randomization** ensures that samples are assigned to different batches in a way that reduces the risk of disproportionate distribution of relevant participant characteristics (e.g., demographics, injury characteristics).

-## Batch randomization
+## Batch randomization:

 A simple randomization scheme can be used to assign samples to different batches. *In theory*, simple randomization is effective when the number of batches and batch sizes are large.
 However, this rarely reflects real-world research on biological samples, where batch sizes are limited and the number of batches is small.
 <br>
 For example, a 5-year longitudinal study in our lab may process 8–12 batches, with each batch containing 34 samples.
 In such cases, simple randomization may not be sufficient to ensure that batches remain balanced across relevant covariates.

-## Randomization and propensity score checking
+## Randomization and propensity score checking:

 To address the issue of imbalanced randomization, we implement a two-step approach:
 1. Randomly assign samples to batches using simple randomization.
 2. Evaluate the success of the randomization using propensity scores.